spullara/mustache.java/README.md

   - set your JAVA_HOME to a JDK 8 JDK
   - mvn -DskipTests clean install
 - If you must build and test but not benchmark:
-  - CI=1 mvn clean install
+  - CI=1 mvn clean install -pl :compiler -am
 - If you must build, test and benchmark:
   - mvn clean install